Category: History

 Andreas Hagenbuch’s Last Will and Testament

 Andreas Hagenbuch died in 1785, sometime between April 11th and September 26th.
-He was likely buried in the family cemetery at the Hagenbuch homestead in Albany Township, Berks County, Pennsylvania.
-Below is a translation...
+(Evidence suggests he probably died in late August or early September.)
+He was buried in the family cemetery at the Hagenbuch homestead...